mor10/simone/README.md

 - Russian (ru_RU via Vladimir Samoletov)
 - Spanish (es_ES via Juan Pablo)

+### RTL language support
+Simone ships with full RTL language support.
+All relevant content is reversed including menus, menu position, search bars, and other features.
+Sidebar can be left in its default position or moved to the left through the customizer.

 ### Customizer options
 Extended options available from the Customizer: